Cole Skuse: Ipswich Town

 Skuse captained the side on the opening day of his first campaign in League One in 12 seasons, with regular captain Luke Chambers out through suspension.
 Skuse started the club's opening 17 games of the season in the league, mostly alongside Flynn Downes in midfield.
 After captaining the side in a goalless draw against Gillingham, which saw Ipswich go winless in six matches and drop out of first place around the turn of the year, Skuse was dropped from the side by manager Lambert and replaced by Emyr Huws.
 He made his first start in seven matches against Peterborough on 1 February.
 At the time of the suspension of the season due to the COVID-19 pandemic in England, Ipswich were on a run of four defeats and had fallen to 10th in the table.
 Skuse had made 25 starts and four substitute appearances in the league.
 He captained the side in both matches in the EFL Trophy after the group stage, which ended for Ipswich in Round 3 against Exeter.
 He also captained the side in the club's final match in the FA Cup that season, against Coventry in a second round replay, his only appearances in cup football that season.

 With his contract expiring at the end of the season, Skuse signed a new one-year contract, with the option of an additional 12 months, on 18 May 2020, keeping him at the club until at least 2021.
 In October 2020, Skuse suffered a knee injury in training, with the injury expected to rule him of action for three months.
 After being out of action for five months due to injury, he made his first appearance of the season as a second-half substitute in a 1–0 home win over Plymouth Argyle on 13 March 2021.
 On 10 May 2021, Ipswich announced that Skuse would be leaving the club following the end of his contract, after making 278 appearances over 8 seasons with the club.

 Colchester United

 On 25 May 2021, Skuse joined Colchester United on a free transfer.
 He signed a two-year deal with the club.
 He made his debut for Colchester on 7 August 2021 in their 0–0 draw away at Carlisle United.

+Managerial career

+Bury Town

+On 12 May 2023, Skuse announced his retirement from football to become manager of Isthmian League North club Bury Town.